 After feeding, anacondas can go weeks or months without eating again, according to National Geographic (opens in new tab).

 Reproduction and lifespan

 During the spring, females leave a scent trail or emit an airborne chemical to attract males.
 While females stay in more or less the same location during mating season, males travel great distances to find females.
-Males have been observed sticking out their tongues to pick up female scents, according to the San Diego Zoo.
+Males have been observed sticking out their tongues to pick up female scents, says San Diego Zoo.

 Like much of their lives, anaconda mating takes place in or near the water, according to Pets on Mom (opens in new tab), an animal fact site.
 Anacondas form breeding balls, giant snake swarms in which two to 12 males coil around one female and slowly wrestle for the chance to mate with her.
 Breeding balls can last for as long as four weeks.
-Though the males may win by strength, sometimes the female — who is larger and stronger than the males — choses who she wants.
+Though the males may win by strength, sometimes the female — who is larger and stronger than the males — chooses who she wants.
 Females may mate with several males during the season.